julianmaggio/roblox-morse-code/README.md

-# Morse Code Conversion Scripts
+# Morse Code Conversion Scripts (Roblox)

-This repository contains two scripts that allow you to convert text to Morse code and visualize it using different methods.
+This repository contains two scripts that allow you to convert text to Morse code and visualize it using different methods in the Roblox platform.
 Additionally, a third script is provided that prints out the Morse code without any visualization.

 ## Script 1: Beep Sound Conversion